MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-tab-key-source-order-viewer.md

 1. The buttons in the top navigation bar: **Home**, **Adopt a pet**, **Donate**, **Jobs**, and then **About Us**.
 1. The browser's top-of-window interface.

-The reason for the confusing `Tab` key order after the **More** buttons is that the source order of the document determines the order of keyboard access.
+The reason for the confusing `Tab` key order after the **More** buttons is that the order of keyboard access is determined by the source order of the document.
+The order of keyboard access can also be modified by defining a `tabindex` attribute on any element, to take that element out of the source order.

 In the source code of the document, the sidebar navigation menu with blue links appears _after_ the main content of the webpage.
 The sidebar navigation menu is only rendered above most of the main content of the webpage because the sidebar navigation menu has been positioned using CSS.

-You can test issues with `Tab` key order by using the **Source Order Viewer** in the **Accessibility** tab.
+You can test the order of page elements by using the **Source Order Viewer** in the **Accessibility** tab.
 The **Source Order Viewer** is an experimental feature; for more information, see [Source Order Viewer](../experimental-features/index.md#source-order-viewer).

 **To turn on the Source Order Viewer:**